-Already know what kind of bollard you want?
-Make sure to read our 5 Things You Need To Know Before Buying A Bollard.
+Already have an idea of which driveway security post is best for you?
+Make sure to read our 5 Top Tips Before Buying A Bollard.

-First off, why buy a driveway bollard?
-Well, driveway bollards can be used to protect your property and driveway from a multitude of crimes such as vehicle theft, ram-raid attacks on your garage and unwanted vehicles parking or turning on your premises.
+Driveway bollards can be used to protect your property and driveway from a multitude of crimes such as vehicle theft, ram-raid attacks on your garage, and unwanted vehicles parking or turning on your premises.

-If you are only accessing the area to park a couple of times a day, a telescopic security bollard like our 101 670 Telescopic Bollard would be more than sufficient.
+If you are only accessing the area to park a couple of times a day, a retractable security bollard like our 101 670 Telescopic Bollard would be more than sufficient.

-This type of bollard is easily raised and lowered into the ground by hand.
-If you’re concerned with the lifting weight of the bollard, you can purchase a bollard with an in-built lift-assist mechanism which reduces the bollards lifting weight by as much as 60% making operation possible by all.
+If you’re concerned with the lifting weight of the bollard, you can purchase a bollard with an in-built lift-assist mechanism that reduces the bollard's lifting weight by as much as 60% making operation possible by all.

 Some properties have a high water table (the level at which the soil and gravel are completely saturated with water), in which case you will not be able to install fully telescopic bollards.

 If security bollards are immersed in water for a long period of time, they will begin to rust.
 Lifting a bollard out of a water-filled outer casing will cause a ‘drag’ effect making lifting extremely difficult.